Muricidae

 Muricidae is a large and varied taxonomic family of small to large predatory sea snails, marine gastropod mollusks, commonly known as murex snails or rock snails.
-With about 1,600 living species, the Muricidae represent almost 10% of the Neogastropoda.
+With over 1,700 living species, the Muricidae represent almost 10% of the Neogastropoda.
 Additionally, 1,200 fossil species have been recognized.
 Numerous subfamilies are recognized, although experts disagree about the subfamily divisions and the definitions of the genera.

 Many muricids have unusual shells which are considered attractive by shell collectors and by interior designers.

 Shell description

 Muricid shells are variably shaped, generally with a raised spire and strong sculpture with spiral ridges and often axial varices (typically three or more varices on each whorl), also frequently bearing spines, tubercles, or blade-like processes.
 Periostracum is absent in this family.
 The aperture is variable in shape; it may be ovate to more or less contracted, with a well-marked anterior siphonal canal that may be very long.
 The shell's outer lip is often denticulated inside, sometimes with a tooth-like process on its margin.
 The columella is smoothish to weakly ridged.
 The operculum is corneous and of variable thickness, with the nucleus near the anterior end or at about midlength of the outer margin.

 Many muricids have episodic growth, which means their shells grow in spurts, remaining the same size for a while (during which time the varix develops) before rapidly growing to the next size stage.
 The result is the series of above mentioned varices on each whorl.